 An EAG materials specialist runs a familiar choreography: visual inspection for haze and tint shift FTIR to track chemical fingerprints; cross-sectional SEM to find crack initiation; tensile testing for embrittlement after cycles with quaternary ammonium compounds (QACs) and isopropyl alcohol (IPA).
 A polycarbonate window looks perfect on day one and jaundiced by week three.
 The culprit is not mysterious: stress plus solvent equals microscopic fissures that grow under load.

 Teams that vetted imagined cleaning routines shipped early and learned late.
-Teams that vetted the actual hospital procedure—concentration, dwell, wipes per shift—shipped later and slept better.
+Teams that vetted the actual hospital protocol—concentration, dwell, wipes per shift—shipped later and slept better.

-Unbelievably practical: Mirror the real procedure; assumptions aren’t test conditions.
+Actionable: Mirror the real protocol; assumptions aren’t test conditions.

 2) The OEM outside Bekasi and the additive you can’t see

 A senior engineer toggles between procurement emails and in-line camera shots.
 A handheld monitor’s coating passes daylight checks yet shows micro-pitting under raked LED.
 Hospital protocols quietly shifted toward more aggressive oxidizers; rework consumed headcount.
-The fix came from reformulating the polymer blend, tightening additive specifications, and locking a confirmed as sound procedure across three suppliers each required to match the same acceptance thresholds.
+The fix came from reformulating the polymer blend, tightening additive specifications, and locking a validated protocol across three suppliers each required to match the same acceptance thresholds.

 Vendor A’s “equivalent” resin used a different antioxidant package than Vendor B’s.
 The spreadsheet labeled it variance; the customer labeled it failure.